markcampanelli/pvfit/pvfit/modeling/single_diode/README.md

 ```terminal
 python getting_started_equation.py
 ```
-which should ultimately print out this pretty graph—
+which should print out some interesting information and ultimately this pretty graph—

 ![](demos/equation.png)